reu/touche/README.md

 - "Low level"
 - Uses the [http crate](https://crates.io/crates/http) to represent HTTP related types
 - Allows fine-grained implementations of streaming HTTP bodies
-- Fast and correct

-But also has some notable differences:
+But also has some key differences:

 - It is synchronous
 - Uses `Vec<u8>` to represent bytes instead of [Bytes](https://crates.io/crates/bytes)